 We consolidate properties that are wholly-owned and properties where we own less than 100% but control such properties.
 Control is determined using an evaluation based on accounting standards related to the consolidation of voting interest entities and variable interest entities ("VIE").
 For joint ventures that are determined to be a VIE, we consolidate the entity where we are deemed to be the primary beneficiary.
-Determination of the primary beneficiary is based on whether an entity has (1) the power to direct the activities of the VIE that most significantly impact the entity's economic performance, and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE.
+Determination of the primary beneficiary is based on whether an entity has (1) the power to direct the activities of the VIE that most significantly impact the entity's economic performance, and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE or the right to receive benefits from the entity that could potentially be significant to the VIE.
 Our determination of the primary beneficiary considers all relationships between us and the VIE, including management agreements and other contractual arrangements.